macchiato-dev/ristretto/host.md

 # Host

 This is the host for Ristretto.
-It attempts to block all access to the network and to facilitates downloading data and following links in a controlled manner.
+It attempts block all access to the network and to facilitate downloading data and following links in a controlled manner.

 A Content-Security-Policy is in place which prevents the code inside from accessing the network using fetch, and a nested iframe is in place which prevents it from navigating to a URL, where data could be sent as part of the URL and captured by a web server.
-However, there is a way of accessing the network which currently isn't entirely subject to the Content-Security-Policy, which is WebRTC, and this requires all scripts to be prefixed by something that attempts to block access to WebRTC in an effort to make it completely network-isolated.
+However, a Content-Security-Policy alone isn't currently enough to prevent all outside access, as there is at least one thing, [signaling in WebRTC](https://github.com/w3c/webappsec-csp/issues/92), which isn't covered by a Content-Security-Policy, [even on the latest browsers](https://wpt.fyi/results/content-security-policy/webrtc).
+Another thing that is iffy is prefetching in link and meta tags.

+Because of that, only allowlisted JavaScript code is run in a window context (such as an iFrame), and that JavaScript is written to prevent it from adding prefetch in links or arbitrary meta tags to the DOM tree.
+The allowlist is enforced with.
+It also instruments the iframe to detect, prevent, and report attempted use of WebRTC by patching the global, and insertion of a meta tag by using a MutationObserver.

+Currently whether workers can be fully sandboxed is being investigated, and there is an allowlist for those as well.

+WebAssembly sandboxing is more robust, and that is where code can run that isn't subject to an allowlist.
+Some is third party code, or plugin code, but a lot of the code is part of the project, and having it robustly sandboxing reduces the amount of code that needs to be audited to check the sandboxing.
+Depending on what the code is used for, even if it can't escape the container, it still may need to be audited.
+For instance, if the tool was a spreadsheet in which the sum of some amounts was used as the amount of money to send, it would be important for that amount to be correct.

+There is another host that allows switching off the allowlist, to use for development of the things that run in the frame or a worker.

 ## Development